rockcookies/go-validation/README.md

 ### Embedded Structs

-The `validation.ValidateStruct` method will properly validate a struct that contains embedded structs.
+The `validation.ValidateStructWithContext` method will properly validate a struct that contains embedded structs.
 In particular, the fields of an embedded struct are treated as if they belong directly to the containing struct.
 For example,

 ```go